project-copacetic/copa-extension/README.md

 ## How does it work?

 This extension is a web application displayed in a tab of the dashboard in Docker Desktop.
-It is written in Javascript using the React Javascript library and Material UI react component library.
+It is written in JavaScript using the React JavaScript library and Material UI React component library.
 It creates three containers to scan an image, send vulnerability information to the frontend, and patch an image.
 It uses the `copa-extension-volume` to share the scan result between the three containers.

 ### Images/Containers